ppaez/alsaseq/doc/tracks.rst

 tracks uses the `threading`__ module to populate the `incoming` and `eventos` lists with ALSA sequencer events.
 It creates two
+threads:

+    - `thri`, runs `retrieveinput`

-threads: one fetches events received by the sequencer and adds them to `incoming`, the other schedules the pending events in `eventos` to the sequencer.
+        - fetches events received by the sequencer and adds them to the `incoming` list

+    - `thso`, runs `supplyoutput`

+        - sinks events from the `eventos` list and schedules them to the sequencer

 The receiving thread uses poll() in the `select`__ module to check if there are input events.

+Both threads are started at the beginning of the program execution.
+They are ended after the `q` command is used, when the main program will end, by setting the `vivo` variable to 0.

 The `kbhit`__ module by Tim Bird is used to get commands from the user, in the form of single characters.